kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 ![](pics/new-branch.png)

+#### Update Netlify

+Update the Netlify configuration.
+(A [SIG Docs chair](https://github.com/kubernetes/community/tree/master/sig-docs#leadership) can assist you with access):

+Login to [Netlify](https://app.netlify.com/) and navigate to the Sites tab.

+- Create a Netlify site that builds from `release-[current-release]` branch.
+Even though the `[current-release]` is currently `master` (e.g: https://kuberneteio), eventually `master` will be a newer k8s version and we'll use the `release-[current-release]` branch to contain all prior changes - like a snapshot. (e.g https://v1-20.docs.kubernetes.io)
+  - Taking the defaults here is mostly fine
+  - When in doubt, compare it to a working example
+  - e.g, site name: k8s-v1-20
+  - e.g, custom domain: v1-20.docs.kubernetes.io

-> Note: if the release branch is created before the website is frozen you may need to merge in master to keep up-to-date
+> Note: if the `release-[current-branch]` is created before the website is frozen you may need to merge in master to keep up-to-date

 To merge `master` into `release-[current release]` on your local fork: